 Recent evidence of two trials wound up with very similar results.
 The U.S. trial showed a 27 percent to 32 percent lower risk of prostate cancer death thanks to screening, while the European trial showed a 25 percent to 31 percent reduced risk.
 Therefore, both groups reflected a benefit of screening.

-My advice is similar to the American Cancer Society, where men aged 55 to 69 could choose PSA testing after consulting with a doctor.
+Bottom Line: My advice is similar to the American Cancer Society, where men aged 55 to 69 could choose PSA testing after consulting with a doctor.
 I do not recommend screening men aged 75 or older.
 However, men who are at risk for prostate cancer such as African American men and men with a close family member, father, brother, uncle, with prostate cancer should probably start screen after age 45 and then yearly thereafter.